hackthedev/dcts-shipping/docs/network/Reverse Proxy Setup.md

 >
 > Its important to change the socket.io path as well because otherwise the client will run into 404 errors trying to find the socket.io endpoint.
 Both for nginx and apache!

+> [!CAUTION]
+>
+> Currently there is issue where the nginx proxy would work but its unable to properly serve images.
+Until a fix is found its not recommended to use this.
+If you know what you're doing and find a fix yourself feel free to share it [on the subreddit](https://www.reddit.com/r/dcts/) or [create a issue on github](https://github.com/hackthedev/dcts-shipping/).

 [^portnote]: The port configured inside of your config.json file